 Running such a large organization takes a lot of manpower.
-There are fourteen committees — each with an overall chairperson and about 20 captains — that are responsible for all facets of THON, from fundraising to logistics.
-In total, there are about 15,000 volunteers that make sure the event and everything leading up to it go as smoothly as possible.
+There are sixteen committees — each with a director and about 20 captains — that are responsible for all facets of THON, from fundraising to logistics.
+In total, there are about 16,500 volunteers that make sure the event and everything leading up to it go as smoothly as possible.

 THON is not limited to THON Weekend, which took place on February 19-21, 2016 in the Bryce Jordan Center.
 In the leadup to the Dance Marathon, THON organizes events like the THON 5K, the THON Family Carnival, THON Awareness Week and more.